slinares03/sdai-ic-d6-conditionals/README.md

 ![example_3](./assets/code_examples/example_3.png)

 [ ] Now to try something a little trickier.
 Let's create a conditional to compare the ages of two different people.
 Notice how this example makes use of the `else if`.
 This allows us to make check if one person is older, younger, or the same age as another person.
 There is no limit to how many `else if` statements you can use.
+  [ ] Also notice that the last `console.log()` is empty.
+Enter in the logical statement into the method.

 ![example_4](./assets/code_examples/example_4.png)